Supporting world-class scientific and clinical research into sight loss

 Ocular Surface Disease

-The Roper-Hall Eye Foundation has purchased a Casia2 Ocular Coherence Tomography Scanner to assist in ground breaking research undertaken by Miss Saaeha Rauz, Clinical Reader in Translational Ophthalmology, University of Birmingham and Consultant Ophthalmologist, Birmingham and Midland Eye Centre.
+The Roper-Hall Eye Foundation has purchased (through the Barbara Mary Wilmot Discretionary Trust) a Casia2 Ocular Coherence Tomography Scanner to assist in ground breaking research undertaken by Miss Saaeha Rauz, Clinical Reader in Translational Ophthalmology, University of Birmingham and Consultant Ophthalmologist, Birmingham and Midland Eye Centre.

 Optical coherence tomography (OCT), is a non-contact medical imaging technique that uses a laser as a light source to obtain a high-resolution cross-section of the human body and is one of the ground-breaking developments in ophthalmic science that enabled significant progress in the assessment of conditions affecting the retina (the innermost layer at the back of the eye), such as age-related macular degeneration.
 More recently advances in the field have enabled the application of this technology to the front of the eye.
 Using the Casia2 OCT scanner we hope to generate new imaging assessment techniques that will help researchers develop better treatments, and inform clinician decision making, thereby improving the care delivered to patients worldwide.